Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 Hosting on the first time, type the bot's name, map load command if any, and game name; then click private/public to host.
 Everything will be saved for the next time when you want to host.
 Click Delete Bot History to delete the selected bot info.

-Tools:
+## Tools:
 Default F2 enable/disable all.

 Checkbox for enable that specific tool in each tab

+## Inventory
-Inventory, click the button then click a key on your keyboard to remap that key for inventory.
-Check box for quick cast.
+Click the button then click a key on your keyboard to remap that key for inventory.
+Checkbox for quick cast.

-Right Click the button to unsign the hotkey
+**Right Click the button to unsign the hotkey**

 Note: Mouse buttons cannot be detected when assigning a key for inventory/quick cast, but user can edit the data.ini file to make mouse button works.
 I cannot find a way to detect mouse buttons on ahk, let me know if any knows how to do it.